 18.6 We can’t guarantee that the supply will be uninterrupted.

-20.2 If you have an electricity emergency, you must report it to your local electricity distributor.
+19.2 If you have an electricity emergency, you must report it to your local electricity distributor by calling 105.

 (b) Writing to us or visiting us at: Together Energy, Erskine House, North Avenue, Clydebank, G81 2DR.

-21.3 If our complaints team doesn’t resolve your complaint to your satisfaction, you will receive a final response (called a “deadlock letter”).
-This will detail what’s happened with your complaint and what we’ve suggested, and give you contact details for the Energy Ombudsman.
-They’re an independent organisation who you can ask to pick things up for you, for free.
-If they decide that we should do something for you, we legally have to do it (but if they think there’s something you should do, you don’t have to go with their decision).
+20.3 If our complaints team doesn’t resolve your complaint to your satisfaction, you will receive a final response (called a “deadlock letter”).
+This will detail what has happened with your complaint and what we have suggested; we will also provide you with contact details for the Energy Ombudsman.
+They are an independent organisation who you can ask to pick things up for you, for free.
+If they decide that we should do something for you, we legally have to do it (but if they think there is something you should do, you do not have to go with their decision).